 If you don't like the taste and texture of tofu, there's something much better — tempeh.
 Like tofu, it's made from soybeans, but there are some big differences in taste, texture, and nutrition.

-Tempeh is made by fermenting cooked soybeans with a mold; usually Rhizopus oligosporus, and mixed with other whole grains.
+It's made by fermenting cooked soybeans with a mold; usually Rhizopus oligosporus, and mixing it with other whole grains.
 The process creates fine white filaments that cover and bind the mixture into a firm cake.

 Plus, the fermentation process adds more health benefits.

 Studies show that the fermentation process increases the amount of riboflavin, vitamin B6, nicotinic acid (niacin), and pantothenic acid.